JohannesKersting/MappingStatistics/README.md

 ## Script usage with console
 Rscript main_server.R

-All 4 files (main_server.R, config.txt, functions.R, read_fastw.awk) have to be in the same directory.
+All 4 files (main_server.R, config.txt, functions.R, read_fastq.awk) have to be in the same directory.

 Input files and output locations get specified in config.txt.